shaqfred/9-1-module-two-mid-assessment-practice/README.md

 ### Function descriptions

-You will find instructions, examples and descriptions in the `index.js` Use the JSDoc instructions and examples as your guide.
+You will find instructions, examples and descriptions in the `index.js` Use the JSDoc instructions, Jest tests and commented examples as your guide.

 Good Luck!